 About the Data

-This data presents for the first time a tableau visualization presenting the Gross Domestic Product by County and by Industry over 17 years 2001-2018 on U.S Counties and Native Lands.
-The visualization allows for in-viz filtering of GDP sectors by industry (2012 NAICS nomenclature), year, Native Land, county and/or state.
+This data presents, for the first time, a tableau visualization presenting the Gross Domestic Product by County and by Industry over 17 years (2001-2018) on U.S Counties and Native Lands.
+The visualization allows for in-viz filtering of GDP sectors by industry (2012 NAICS nomenclature), year, Native Land, and county and/or state.

 This dashboard is very unique in that it allows users to view the general county data AND compare it with Native Lands specific data estimates.
 Native Lands values were calculated using the Rez-County Overlap; our very own GIS layer which enables us to extract county-level data to estimate values for Native Lands based on counties area proportions that overlap with reservations boundaries.

 Boundary data used to define Native Lands summary areas was obtained from the 2019 US Census Bureau’s TIGER/Line Shapefile for American Indian areas in the United States which includes both American Indians and Alaskan Natives, a total of 845 unique features or land areas or 695 reservations.

 The Bureau of Economic Analysis published, for the first time in 2019, county-level data GDP, and additionally in 2020, the time series presented in this dataset.
 This data is key to understand the distribution of income by sector on Native Lands and in the United States.
 The multi-filter visualization tool enables users to isolate specific geographies as needed, for instance, within or between state comparisons.
 The Year to Year change visualization tracks the evolution of GDP by sector for different geographies and allows at-a-glance comparisons between Native Lands and U.S Counties, enabling users to easily see evolutions and trends across sectors.